 **Registration for events opens on a quarterly basis.

-June 15th 10AM-1PM Floating Cleanup Join us to celebration of World Ocean Day.
+Saturday September 6th 10AM-2PM Floating Cleanup Come out for our final floating cleanup of the year.
 We will float a short portion of the river in canoes using trash grabbers and nets to clean up as we go.
 This is a fun and often times quite messy way to enjoy the river and help the wildlife that rely on it.
 Attendance is limited by the number of canoes that we can provide.
 It is very important to do one registration per group member for this event.
 If you do not do a registration for each individual in your group, we cannot guarantee a spot on a boat.
 If you have your own boat that you would like to bring, please contact Conservation Action Coordinator, Tori Bird at [email protected].
+Previous paddling experience is strongly recommended.
 Location is TBD based on need and will be communicated out the week of the event.

-July 13th 10AM-12PM 2nd Saturday Cleanup – Join us and the Jordan River Commission for their Second Saturday #LoveYourWatershed event.
+Saturday December 13th 10AM-12PM 2nd Saturday Trail Walk and Cleanup – Join us and the Jordan River Commission for the final Second Saturday #LoveYourWatershed event of the year.
 We will be collecting trash and organic matter to keep it out of our waterways.
 Trash grabbers will be provided to aide in picking things us and wagons will be available for those that are unable to carry a trash bag.
+If weather does not allow for cleanup we will do a walking tour of the Parkway.
 Location is TBD based on need and will be communicated out the week of the event.

 For more information and or questions about our various conservation programs, please contact: [email protected]